A network and machine learning approach to detect Value Added Tax fraud: Results from the spectral decomposition

 \section{Results from the spectral decomposition}

-Figure \ref{fig:eigenvalues} displays the first $200$ eigenvalues of the matrix $\bm{L}(0.01,\hat{\tau})$ computed by using the Lanczos bidiagonalization algorithm \citep{baglama2005augmented}.
-Figure \ref{fig:mean_loadings} presents the mean of each loading vector separately for the ``low--risk'' taxpayers, for the ``high--risk'' taxpayers that we used to train GIMAD and for the ``high--risk'' taxpayers that we aimed detect.
-It is clearly indicated by the Figure that for the ``high--risk'' taxpayers exists one eigenvector for which the mean of its loadings is much higher than the means of the loadings that correspond to the rest eigenvectors.
-By noting that in the case of ``low--risk'' taxpayers the mean loadings for all the eigenvectors have similar values we conclude that using, in the $9$th step of Algorithm \ref{alg:PropAlg}, the columns of matrix $\bm{W}$ as features in a XGboost algorithm we obtain an accurate classification between ``high-'' and ``low--risk'' taxpayers.
+Figure \ref{fig:eigenvalues} displays the first $200$ eigenvalues of the matrix $\mathbf{L}(0.01,\hat{\tau})$ computed by using the Lanczos bidiagonalization algorithm \citep{baglama2005augmented}.
+Figure \ref{fig:mean_loadings} shows the mean of each loading vector, separately for `low--risk' taxpayers, the `high--risk' taxpayers used to train NIMAD and the `high--risk' taxpayers targeted for detection.
+Close inspection of the figure reveals that for the `high--risk' taxpayers there exists one eigenvector whose mean loading is substantially higher than those corresponding to the remaining eigenvectors.
+In contrast, for `low--risk' taxpayers, the mean loadings are relatively uniform across all eigenvectors.
+This suggests that using the columns of matrix $\mathbf{W}$ as features in the XGBoost algorithm at step 9 of the Algorithm \ref{alg:PropAlg} enables an accurate classification between `high-' and `low--risk' taxpayers.